Tips for Achieving Financial Success During, After a Divorce

 - Insure child support and alimony: If your former spouse becomes disabled or passes away, you don’t want to be left high and dry when it comes to child support and alimony.
 This insurance can provide you with some peace of mind.

-For the cohesive guidance you need when dissolving your marriage, speak with a dedicated Long Island divorce attorney at Bryan L. Salamone & Associates.
+For the cohesive guidance you need when dissolving your marriage, speak with a dedicated Long Island divorce mediation attorney at Bryan L. Salamone & Associates.